eli-halych/Capstone/README.md

     Login: lead@lead.com
     Password: leadmember1!
 ```
-- After successful login, a JWT token will be generated in the URL line as access_key=`aaa.bbb.zzz` and you'll be redirected
+- After successful login, a JWT token will be generated in the URL line as access_token=`aaa.bbb.zzz` and you'll be redirected
 to /hackathons.
 Don't worry if it says unauthorized!
 Frontend will come in future releases!
 Use test section below to try curl operations
 which will provide authorized and protected access with the right JWT tokens!